aklokov/validity/README.md

 # getting validation messages for fields
-To get the messages, you need to provide a function to convert predefined constant into your localized messages.
+To get the messages, you need to provide a function converting predefined constants into your localized messages.
 ```
 import {message} from '@vlr/validity';
 function createMessage(msg: message, ...params: string[]): string {